crate/cratedb-toolkit/README.md

 A data roll-up, expiration, and retention management subsystem for CrateDB, implementing different strategies.

 The application manages the life-cycle of data stored in CrateDB, handling concerns of data expiry, size reduction, and archival.
+Within a system storing and processing large amounts of data, it is crucial to manage data flows between hot and cold storage types better than using ad hoc solutions.

-Retention policies can be flexibly configured, by adding records to the `retention_policies` database table, which is also stored within CrateDB.
+Data retention policies can be flexibly configured by adding records to the `retention_policies` database table, which is also stored within CrateDB.

 ### Background